vlothec/193centromeres/README.md

 * _/te_and_gap_analysis/Figure_3/_
 * _/te_and_gap_analysis/Figure_4/_
 * _/te_and_gap_analysis/supp_data/_

 Additional information is provided in /te_and_gap_analysis/te_readme.txt file. bedtools v2.27.1 is used to intersect coordinates and extract sequences.
+Required libraries are specified in each R script.

 ## Other
 * _/FISH_oligo-pools/_ contains pools of oligonucleotides used in FISH experiments